I did core exercises at home every day for 2 weeks - and they did more than make my abs stronger

 After four weeks, the group completing core training four times a week recorded significantly better results in mobility tests, and displayed thicker transverse abdominal muscles.

 It’s not just your physical body that’s getting a workout.
-Completing slow repetitions and long holds, while your body shakes with fatigue, involves the mind a lot more than I anticipated.
-Every time I started my plank, it felt like I wasn’t going to get beyond 30 seconds.
-Slowing down my breathing and relaxing my hands rather than clenching my fists helped but it was a surprising level of mental strength that got me to the end every time.
+Completing slow repetitions and long holds, while your body shakes with fatigue, involves the mind more than I anticipated.
+Every time I started my plank, it felt like I wasn't going to reach 30 seconds.
+Slowing down my breathing and relaxing my hands rather than clenching my fists helped, but it was a surprising level of mental strength that got me to the end every time.

 Seconds felt twice as long so I had to distract myself with some basic arithmetic to help time fly by faster (“halfway there…three-fifths of the way there…”).
-I also had to be my own cheerleader, reminding myself after day five that I had achieved the two-minute mark several times already.
+I also had to be my cheerleader, reminding myself I had achieved the two-minute mark several times already after day five.
 And when it felt like every tiny muscle in my body was giving up, I would finally hear the beep of the two-minute alarm.
-It was good to know I could exceed my own expectations day after day.
+It was good to know I could exceed my expectations day after day.

 5. Core strengthening can be an exercise in mindfulness